DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 ### Step 4: Fine-tuning the Model

-I fine-tuned the model using a dataset relevant to the Healthcare domain.
+I fine-tuned the model using a dataset relevant to the IT domain.
 The `Model_FineTuning.ipynb` notebook demonstrates the fine-tuning process.
 The dataset used for fine-tuning is specified in the `Model_FineTuning.ipynb` notebook file.

 **Screenshots of fine-tuning process:**